godotengine/godot-docs/reference/object_class.rst

 from 0 to 49 in steps of 1 (integers).
 It is only usable for the editor (edit value visually) but wont be serialized.

-or
+Another example:

 .. code:: cpp

     PropertyInfo(Variant::STRING,"modes",PROPERTY_HINT_ENUM,"Enabled,Disabled,Turbo")

 This is a string property, can take any string but the editor will only allow the defined hint ones.
-Since no hint flags were specified, the default ones are PROPERTY_USAGE_STORAGE and PROPERTY_USAGE_EDITOR.
+Since no usage flags were specified, the default ones are PROPERTY_USAGE_STORAGE and PROPERTY_USAGE_EDITOR.

-There are plenty of hints and usages available in object.h, give them a check.
+There are plenty of hints and usage flags available in object.h, give them a check.

-Properties can also work like C# properties and be accessed from script using indexing, but ths usage is generally discouraged, as using functions is preferred for legibility.
+Properties can also work like C# properties and be accessed from script using indexing, but this usage is generally discouraged, as using functions is preferred for legibility.
 Many properties are also bound with categories, such as "animation/frame" which also make indexing imposssible unless using operator [].

-From ``_bind_methods()``, properties can be created and bound as long as a set/get functions exist.
+From ``_bind_methods()``, properties can be created and bound as long as set/get functions exist.
 Example:

 .. code:: cpp